Netflux/eMarketplace-SWE30010/README.md

 1. Clone the repository using `git clone https://github.com/Netflux/eMarketplace-SWE30010.git`.
 2. Install NPM dependencies using `npm install`.
 3. Compile the client/server files using `npm run build`.
 4. Run database migrations using `npm run migrate`.
+Optionally, seed the database using `npm run seed`.
 5. Start the server using `npm start`.
 The default port is 3000.

 ## Commands